 Constructed of nylon, synthetic gut tennis strings are the ideal choice for beginners and recreational tennis players, offering a decent amount of playability and durability.

-A good entry level tennis string, offering a decent amount of playability and control.
+A good entry level tennis string, offering a decent amount of playability and power.

-Material: Synthetic Gut; Colour: Black; Gauge: 1.25mm; Best for: All round entry level string
+Material: Synthetic Gut; Colour: White; Gauge: 1.25mm; Best for: All round entry level string

-Material: Synthetic Gut; Colour: Black; Gauge: 1.30mm; Best for: Power & Playability
+Material: Synthetic Gut; Colour: Black or Gold; Gauge: 1.30mm; Best for: Power & Playability

 Discover our premium sample range from leading brands such as Luxilon, Kirschbaum and Dyreex.